 Written by Robert E. Sheriff, MS, CIH, CSP, President

 Complaints of poor air quality at work are actually quite common.
 Even more distressing is that newer, more energy efficient buildings are worse than the old leaky, drafty ones.
-Indoor Air Quality (IAQ) inside just about any building whether office, hospital, factory or warehouse is generally worse than outdoors says the Environmental Protection Agency (EPA).
+Indoor Air Quality (IAQ) inside just about any building whether office, hospital, factory or warehouse is generally worse than outdoors says the US Environmental Protection Agency (EPA).

 Skeptics just say “It’s not IAQ, it’s just job stress which can cause any of those symptoms.”
 However, there are a rash of things even in the office that can result in discomfort and illness.
 Perfumes, aftershave lotions, cleaning chemicals, carbon monoxide from cars, diesel exhaust from trucks, printing inks, volatile organic compounds (VOC’s) from paints, varnishes, adhesives, tobacco smoke, mold, bacteria, radon and all other particulate matter from neighbors, factories, roads, construction, cooking, and even carbon dioxide.
 We exhale carbon dioxide, but if allowed to accumulate from a tightly closed building, it can build up to a level out body starts to hyperventilate thinking it is just in our lungs and needs to get out.
 This is a common cause of “Sick Building Syndrome” where occupants rush out of a building in a panic from dizziness, confusion and itchiness, with no indication of the cause—(carbon dioxide has no odor).